Gotfrid/riskinstall/README.md

-# safe-package-repo
+# riskinstall

-Package and repository for safe installation of R packages
+Package and repository for safe installation of R packages.

 ```r
 score <- pkg_ref("rlang") |>